How to Get Podcast Sponsors: What Brands Look for Today

 Here is what sponsors look for when evaluating whether your audience is truly engaged:

-- Click-through on links: 3-7% of listeners clicking show notes links
+• Click-through on links: 3 to 7 percent of listeners clicking show notes links

 If your numbers hit these benchmarks, highlight them in your pitch.

-4. Why Sponsors Pay More for Smaller Shows With the Right Fit
+5. Why Do Sponsors Pay More for Smaller Shows?

 Scale is not everything.
-In some cases, smaller shows command higher CPM rates than larger ones.
+Smaller shows regularly command higher CPM rates than larger ones.
 Here is why.

 A brand selling accounting software for real estate investors does not need to reach a million random people.
 They need 500 real estate investors who are ready to buy.
 A focused podcast delivers that audience with zero waste.

 Sponsors pay premium rates when targeting is tight.
 General shows force sponsors to pay for listeners who will never convert.
-Niche shows eliminate that waste.
+Niche shows eliminate that waste entirely.

-50% of listeners said they trust podcast hosts more than hosts of other traditional media, including radio or TV shows.
+50 percent of listeners say they trust podcast hosts more than hosts of other traditional media, including radio and TV.
 That trust translates into higher conversion rates, especially when the host personally endorses a product.

 Sponsors know host-read ads outperform pre-recorded spots.
 A trusted host recommending a product feels like a friend giving advice.
-That is worth more than impressions from a giant, impersonal show.
+That is worth more than impressions from a large, impersonal show.

 Big shows sell out ad slots months in advance.
 Smaller shows often have immediate availability.
 Sponsors who need to move fast or test quickly will choose smaller shows with open inventory over larger shows with long waitlists.

 If you can deliver quickly and report results cleanly, sponsors remember that.
-Speed and flexibility create value.
+Speed and flexibility create real commercial value.

 Understanding the decision process helps you pitch smarter.
 Here is what happens behind the scenes when a brand evaluates your podcast.